 — The second suggests the virus is attacking sensory cells themselves, “damaging or mucking up the works,” he says.

 — The third possibility is that the virus is attacking nasal tissues more generally, causing inflammation or other disease processes that interfere with normal smelling function.

 This last idea currently has the greatest scientific support.
 “An extensive analysis of gene expression data in nasal tissue has found that two genes important for the entry of this class of viruses into cells are found to be turned on in nasal cells that surround the nerve cells that sense odors, but not in those sensory nerve cells themselves,” Munger says.

 This suggests the virus causes a more global, perhaps inflammatory response that disrupts the ability to smell, Munger says.
 He adds that most patients are reporting they get their sense of smell back after a few weeks, “which would be consistent with the type of smell loss with any upper respiratory infection.”
 However, research suggests that about 5% of these patients have prolonged, and perhaps permanent, smell loss.
 Distorted smell, or parosmia, is also being reported in some patients.

 Scientists and clinicians around the world who study smell and taste are working together to fast-track data collection on this symptom of COVID-19 and to develop tests patients can do at home.

 “It is now clear that smell loss is the most predictive symptom of COVID-19, more so than others like fever or cough,” Munger says.
 “We and others are now studying whether smell testing — particularly in the school, workplace or home — could be used to provide an early warning of COVID-19.
 We also hope that the increased awareness of anosmia will result in more regular screening of smell function as part of regular health care.”

 Losing Your Sense of Taste and Smell With the Coronavirus originally appeared on usnews.com

-Update 06/03/21: This article was previously published and has been updated with new information.
+Update 08/24/21: This story was previously published at an earlier date and has been updated with new information.